Far-field radiation of bulk, edge and corner eigenmodes from a finite 2D Su-Schrieffer-Heeger plasmonic lattice: Dispersion by periodic and finite multipartite arrays of plasmonic nanoparticles

-$B_{1-4}$ bands correspond to symmetries $d_{xy}, p_{y},p_{x}, s$ \cite{kim_topological_2020}.
-As we can see, the $B_4$ band is the most dispersive and shows a strong polaritonic splitting around the light lines.
+As we can see, the $B_4$ band is the brightest and most dispersive one and shows a strong polaritonic splitting around the light lines, due to the long-range interactions.
 The edge bands at the lower bandgap $E_{1,2}$ are almost flat, while the edge bands $E_{3,4}$ are more dispersive and show fast oscillations in $q$.
 This seems a finite-size effect and should diminish upon increasing $N_c$.
-The four corner bands $C_{1-4}$ are degenerate, flat and pinned at the resonance frequency of a single nanoparticle, $\omega = \omega_{\mathrm{sp}}$, due to the generalized sublattice symmetry\cite{li_zero-energy_2021}.
+The four corner bands $C_{1-4}$ are quasi-degenerate, flat and pinned close to the resonance frequency of a single nanoparticle, $\omega = \omega_{\mathrm{sp}}$, due to the generalized sublattice symmetry\cite{li_zero-energy_2021}.

+The effect of long-range interactions in the dispersion of this system has been studied in Reference \cite{rider_advances_2022}.
+For the nearest neighbours, the system is ungapped at $\omega_\textrm{sp}$, leading to the overlap between corner and bulk modes.
+However, when including long-range interactions, the bulk states shift, while the corner states remain fixed at the resonance frequency of the single particle $\omega_\textrm{sp}$, so they lay now in a bandgap and can be resolved from the bulk states.

+However, long-range interactions affect the edge modes more significantly, especially the bright modes, leading also to polaritonic splittings near the light lines.
+Even so, the eigenmodes of edge and corner states remain localized at the boundaries of the array, as we will see in the following sections, which indicates their robustness.